juliopezua/session-6/README.md

 });
 ```

 ##Adding an Image Swapper

+To finish this exercise we will implement an image switcher similar to the one we created in earlier lessons.

 Set the html template for the detail view to show one main image using this portion of the json: `"mainImageUrl": "img/home/lasagna-1.png",`